ASMI1-glitch/expensetrackerasmiprasad/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+Getting Started with This React Application
+This project was set up using Create React App, a popular tool for initializing React applications.

+Available Commands
+In the project directory, you can execute the following commands:

+npm start
+Launches the app in development mode.
+Open http://localhost:3000 in your browser to view it.

+The page will automatically reload when you save changes.
+You might also see any linting errors in the console.

+npm test
+Starts the test runner in interactive watch mode.
+Refer to the documentation on running tests for more information.

+npm run build
+Compiles the app for production, generating output in the build folder.
+This command optimizes the app for performance and correctly bundles React for production use.

+The production build is minified, and the filenames include hashes for cache busting.
+Your app is now ready for deployment!

+See the deployment section in the documentation for more details.

+npm run eject
+Caution: This is a permanent action.
+Once you eject, you cannot revert!

+If you need more control over the build configuration, you can eject at any time.
+This will remove the single build dependency from your project.

+It will also copy all configuration files and dependencies (such as Webpack, Babel, ESLint, etc.) into your project directory, granting you complete control over them.
+All remaining commands will continue to function but will point to the copied scripts for customization.
+At this stage, you're responsible for maintaining the configuration.

+Ejecting is not necessary for most projects, and the curated feature set is typically sufficient for small to medium-sized applications.
+However, we understand the need for customization as your project evolves.

+Learn More
+You can explore more details in the Create React App documentation.

+To deepen your understanding of React, check out the official React documentation.

+Additional Topics
+Code Splitting: For insights on optimizing load times, refer to Code Splitting.
+Analyzing Bundle Size: Learn about assessing your app's size with Analyzing the Bundle Size.
+Creating a Progressive Web App: Get details on Making a Progressive Web App.
+Advanced Configuration: For those who need more customization, visit Advanced Configuration.
+Deployment: For deployment guidance, see the Deployment section.
+Troubleshooting Build Issues: If you encounter errors during the build process, check npm run build fails to minify for solutions.